swade1987/swade1987.github.io/README.md

 Edit the site attributes in *_config.yml* and edit the various entries in *_includes/* and *_posts/*.

 ## Issues and contributing

-I have tested this install with Ruby v2.2.2p95 (Mac OS RVM) and Jekyll v3.0.0.
-If you run into any problems please log them on the [issue tracker](https://github.com/swade1987/swade1987.github.io/issues).

 Feel free pull-request your patches and fixes.

 ## Copyright & License